-9. You feel blocked and you don’t know how to get out of the situation
+9. You feel trapped and you don’t know how to get out of the situation

-If you’re going through a complicated phase in which you find yourself with a lot of inner tension, full of anxiety and very rarely finding a moment to clear your mind, draw spirals to feel better.
+If you’re going through a complicated phase in which you find yourself with a lot of inner tension, full of anxiety and very rarely finding a moment to free your mind, draw spirals to feel better.
+It’s very relaxing.

 10. You need to know what you want in your life

 If you find yourself at a personal crossroads without knowing what you want or what you really expect from yourself, make a collage.